dbelmore-tech/saas-support-data-lab/README.md

 # SaaS Support Data Lab – Mini Project

+This project simulates a small SaaS support environment using a relational database and practical SQL troubleshooting techniques.
+It models real customer scenarios using four simple but realistic tables:

+- **users**
+- **subscriptions**
+- **tickets**
+- **login_events**

-This is a small project showing how I use SQL and relational data to troubleshoot typical SaaS support issues.
-It includes:
+The goal is to demonstrate how SQL and relational data can help identify issues, verify customer claims, and support clear troubleshooting decisions in a SaaS or technical support role.

-- Users
-- Subscriptions
-- Support tickets
-- Login events
+---

+## 🧩 What This Project Demonstrates

+- Understanding of relational databases
+- Ability to run SQL queries to investigate customer issues
+- Clear, structured thinking in support workflows
-The data can be explored using SQLite and DB Browser.
+- Practical experience with SQLite and DB Browser

-A few example SQL queries demonstrate how to:
-- Investigate login issues
-- View open support tickets
-- Connect billing problems to account cancellations

-More details and files will be added as the project grows.
+All data is contained in a single SQLite file (`saas_support_lab.db`) for easy exploration.

+---

+## 🛠 Tools

+- **SQLite** – lightweight relational database
+- **DB Browser for SQLite** – visual tool for browsing tabl